 - Create an employer profile on the Berklee Career Manager, and post your available internship(s).

 - Explore additional ways to partner with the Career Center to promote your internship(s).
-For instance, consider registering to participate in Berklee's Fall Internship Expo.
+For instance, consider registering to participate in Berklee's Job and Internship Expo.

 - Contact and conduct interviews with qualified candidates.

 - Inform the Career Center when you have hired a Berklee Intern.

 - Review the Student Rights During an Internship document.

 Berklee defines an internship as an opportunity for students to apply classroom learning in a professional environment under the supervision of a dedicated supervisor.
 Students seeking internship experiences must enroll in an internship course for academic credit and will receive a final grade at the end of the semester.
 Internships are limited to situations approved by the Career Center.